-Project Description: Proposed Construction of the Klipkraal WEF 1 - Palaeontological Impact Assessment Version No.
+Project Description: Proposed Construction of the Klipkraal WEF 2 - Palaeontological Impact Assessment Version No.

-Figure S3: Extract of the 1:250 000 Sutherland 3220 (1983) Geological map (Council of Geoscience, Pretoria) indicating that the development is underlain by the Teekloof Formation (Pte; green) of the Adelaide Subgroup (Beaufort Group, Karoo Supergroup, while the most north-eastern margin as well as an area in the development is underlain by Jurassic dolerite (Jd, red).
+Figure S3: Extract of the 1:250 000 Sutherland 3220 (1983) Geological map (Council of Geoscience, Pretoria) indicating that the development is underlain by the Teekloof Formation (Pte; green) of the Adelaide Subgroup (Beaufort Group, Karoo Supergroup, while the most south-western margin as well as an area in the development is underlain by Jurassic dolerite (Jd, red).

-Figure S4: Extract of the 1: 250 000 SAHRIS PalaeoMap map (Council of Geosciences) indicating the proposed Klipkraal WEF 1 development.
+Figure S4:: Extract of the 1: 250 000 SAHRIS PalaeoMap (Council of Geosciences) indicating the proposed Klipkraal WEF 2 development.